 Being underneath a wrester might not sound fun, but it may be the only realistic option.

 - Get underneath the base.
 The secret to upending the wrestler’s notoriously good base is to get underneath his hips.
-Most wrestlers are fish-out-of-water with someone controlling their hips from below.
 Deep-half, X-guard, and Tornado guard are all good options when looking to exploit this vulnerability.

 - Beware of the bail-out.
 Pay attention to secure grips in situations where the wrestler may attempt scramble away and reset to escape a threat.
 Look for clean sweeps where posting arms are controlled, such as trapped-arm butterfly sweeps and ompoplata variations.

 - Do not stand-up.
-It is a mistake to work back up to the feet after being taken down by a wrestler.
 If guard is your best chance to score, it doesn’t make sense to use a technical stand-up or other move that will only result in getting back to the feet and taken down again.